stellaroux/Viz_ADA/index.md

 {% include Occ_speakers_male.html %}
 {% include Occ_subjects_male.html %}

-Most of the women present in the media are politicians, artists and sports players.
+Most of the men present in the media are politicians, artists and sports players.

+Let's dive deaper into this gender inequality and try to understand why women are that much underrepresented in the media.

+We provide the following graph: